murphygroup/cellorganizer-documentation_old/source/chapters/tcell.rst

 Overview
 ~~~~~~~~

-General idea: the model is used for building model for 3D cells with protein patterns, especially for 4D movies.
-And we assume different cells have similar cell shape and can map to a template.
-The model is based on the t cell model in the Royal et al. 2016.
-It is useful for quantitative analysis of proteins in T cells and also other cells.
-Like other models in CellOrganizer, it contains two parts: training and synthesis.
-Training part: train a morphing model from the original images; synthesis: synthesize cells with protein pattern from the model.
+General Idea: The T Cell model is a building model for 3D cells with protein patterns, and can be used to develop 4D movies.
+The model is based on the T cell model in Royal et al. 2016.
+We assume different cells have similar cell shape and can be mapped to a template.
+This lends the model to be useful for quantitative analysis of proteins in T cells, as well as other cells.
+Similar to other models in CellOrganizer, there are two parts: training and synthesis.
+In training, a morphing model is trained from the original images.
+In synthesis, images of cells are synthesized from the trained model and include the protein pattern.

-In the training part, it uses t cell movies and the annotation of the synapse positions of the t cells as input.
-It contains these steps: cropping, segmentation, rigid alignment, non-rigid alignment (morphing) and model-building.
+The training part requries T cell movies and the annotation of the synapse positions of the T cells as input.
+It can be further broken down into the following steps: cropping, segmentation, rigid alignment, non-rigid alignment (morphing) and model-building.

-In the synthesis part, it takes a t cell model (if need specific shape of cells, also a cell shape model) as input.
-It contains: voxel sampling, shape registration, and voxel mapping.
+In the synthesis part, a T cell model is required as input.
+Should there be a specified shape to the cells, then a cell shape model is also required.
+The synthesis can be further broken down into the following steps: voxel sampling, shape registration, and voxel mapping.

 Training
 ~~~~~~~~

-The demo included, demo3Dtcell_train, illustrates using CellOrganizer to train a protein distribution model following the approach described in
+The demo included, demo3Dtcell_train, trains a protein distribution model following the approach described in

 * K. T. Roybal, T. E. Buck, X. Ruan, B. H. Cho, D. J. Clark, R. Ambler, H. M. Tunbridge, J. Zhang, P. Verkade, C. Wülfing, and R. F. Murphy (2016) `Computational spatiotemporal analysis identifies WAVE2 and Cofilin as joint regulators of costimulation-mediated T cell actin dynamics <http://stke.sciencemag.org/content/9/424/rs3>`_.
 Science Signaling 9:rs3. doi: 10.1126/scisignal.aad4149.

-The slowest step, which typically takes about 1 min per cell per frame, is to align each cell at each time to the standardized template.
-This demo uses 46 cells so it will take about 1 hour on a single core.
+The slowest step, which takes approximately 1 min per cell per frame, is the alignment of each cell to the standardized template.
+This demo uses 46 cells, so it will run for about an 1 hour on a single core.

 Synthesis
 ~~~~~~~~~